Transportation Strikes in France 2023

 History of the Regent Diamond

-According to a legend, the diamond was found by a slave in 1608 in a mine of Andhra Pradesh, India.
-The uncut diamond was 410 carats, and the slave decided to hide it in a large wound of his leg.
+According to a legend, the diamond was found by a slave in 1608 in a mine in Andhra Pradesh, India.
+The uncut diamond was 410 carats, and the slave decided to hide it in a large wound on his leg.
 Eventually, the diamond was discovered, and the slave was robbed and killed.

 Later, this diamond was in the hands of an Indian merchant who sold it to Thomas Pitt, the Governor of Madras.
 Thomas Pitt sailed the diamond to London, hidden in the heel of one of his son’s shoes.

 In London, the diamond was cut into a 141-carat magnificent jewel.
 After some negotiations with different Royal Houses, in 1717, Thomas Pitt sold the diamond to Philippe d’Orléans, the Regent of France at that time.

 Once acquired by the French crown, the stone came to be known as ‘Le Régent’ or the Regent Diamond, in honour of Philippe d’Orléans.
 The Regent Diamond was set into King Louis XV‘s crown for his coronation in 1722 and into the new crown for his successor King Louis XVI in 1775.

 Later, the Regent Diamond was placed on Queen Marie-Antoinette’s black velvet hat, Napoleon I’s sword, and on the crowns of King Louis XVIII, King Charles X, Napoleon III, and finally on Empress Eugenie’s tiara.